 “You have your BCI Opifex.
 Play those games you love!” the Tuhingan with the pad said.

 Opifex seemed to ignore the comment and then continued.
 “I don’t want to be stuck in the same room as this Rehew wannabe!”

 “I’m human!”
 I felt I should announce across the room for all to hear.
-Just to make sure they knew that I was not Rehew or wanting to be anything like the Rehew.
+Just to make sure they knew I was not Rehew or wanting to be anything like the Rehew.

 Opifex just stared at me for a moment and then continued, “you have to let us out!”

 The other Tuhingan looked at him and said, “No, you know why we can’t!”
 Opifex looked frustrated at the response and fell silent as he sulked inside the tube.

 I looked at the Tuhingan standing next to my tube.
 I asked him about Periclum and wondered if there was any way to get him back.
 He looked at me and told me it wasn’t possible.
 After these crazy emotions running through me, I forgot that was naked in this tube.
 My body on show like some museum piece.
 I asked for clothes and they were soon materialised onto my skin.